DRuXT/druxt.js/docs/nuxt/content/guide/proxy.md

 ---
-title: Proxy
+title: Proxy Configuration
 weight: -5
 ---

-### Druxt and Proxies
+## Druxt and Proxies

-> Druxt provides API and File proxying using the @nuxtjs/proxy module.
+Druxt provides API and File proxying using the `@nuxtjs/proxy` module.

-* * *

-## API proxy
+### API Proxy

-As Druxt requires both a frontend and a backend server and communication occurs both from the frontend and the users browser, it's not uncommon to encounter Cross-origin resource sharing (CORS) issues.

-The API Proxy allows routing browser communication through the frontend to prevent CORS issues.
+API proxy functionality is crucial when communication occurs between the frontend, backend server, and user's browser.
+This can often lead to Cross-origin resource sharing (CORS) issues.
+The API Proxy routes browser communication through the frontend to prevent such issues.

 ```js
 export default {